Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Evaluation

 \subsection{Results}

-\paragraph{Out-of-KB Metrics} BLINKout (with the domain-specific SapBERT) achieved the top out-of-KB $F_1$ ($F_{1_o}$) on all datasets, see main results in Table \ref{out-of-KB-results} and MM-pruned-0.2 results in Table \ref{mm0.2-out-of-KB-results}.
+\textbf{Out-of-KB Metrics}.
+Table \ref{out-of-KB-results} shows the main results for out-of-KB mention discovery.
+BLINKout, with SapBERT and for NILK-sample with BERT, achieved the top out-of-KB $F_1$ ($F_{1_o}$) on all datasets.

-Rule-based approaches were effective, given the regular syntactic structure of the biomedical texts and concepts.
-Sieve-based approach \cite{dsouza-ng-2015-sieve-based} resulted in high out-of-KB recall scores, but still lack in out-of-KB precision and $F_{1_o}$ compared to BLINKout.
-The rule-based approach tends to result in a large number of out-of-KB mentions using the ``NIL as no candidate'' rule.
+The rule-based method (Sieve-based) \cite{dsouza-ng-2015-sieve-based} was effective on biomedical datasets, given the regular syntactic structure of the biomedical texts and concepts, but less effective on the general domain (NILK-sample).
+The rule-based approach resulted in high out-of-KB recall scores, but still lacked in out-of-KB precision and $F_{1_o}$ compared to BLINKout; this is because the former tends to result in a large number of out-of-KB mentions using the ``NIL as no candidate'' rule.

 Feature-based methods, facing the challenge of imbalanced binary classification, also tend to predict a larger number of NILs and result in a high out-of-KB recall, but low precision and $F_1$ scores.